srini2021m/ProcessAPI_forkVsPosixSwap/README.md

 expected functionality.
 Testing showed accurate and consistent results, confirming the reliability of the modified code.

+<h1> Discussion </h1>
+In terms of future research, it would be useful to explore other fork() alternatives.
+Baumann et al., 2019 introduced the idea of using vfork() and clone() as other potential alternatives alongside posix_spawn().
+While vfork() is only a variant of the typical fork(), it creates a new process that shares the parent’s address space until the child calls exec().
+This would reduce the fork() cost of cloning the parent’s address space. clone()’s behavior is highly similar to that of fork()’s but it provides more control over aspects of the child copy process.
+Modifying the open-source softwares used in this project to instead use these alternatives would allow researchers to explore the accessibility and usability of these functions.
+Researchers could also perform run-time analysis on the different versions of the softwares that use different process creation functions and identify the most optimal function for use in future software.

 <h1> References </h1>

 Baumann, A, Appavoo, J., Krieger, O., & Roscoe, T. (2019, May 13-15).
 A fork() in the road.